ankarn/ankarn.github.io/index.md

 We are using several **assemblers**

 1. SOAPdenovo
 [SOAPdenovo](https://github.com/aquaskyline/SOAPdenovo2)

 2. SPADes

-I can start with that command line, -o output, -t numer of threads `<spades -k 21,33,55,77,99,127 --only-assembler -o -1 -2 -t 4 `
+I can start with that command line, -o output, -t numer of threads
+`spades -k 21,33,55,77,99,127 --only-assembler -o -1 -2 -t 4 `

 3. MIRA

-As Kanye West said:

-> We're living the future so
-> the present is our past.
+Message from Ania:

-I think that is all for now, I will continue developing the site very soon.
+> I think that is all for now, I will continue developing the site very soon. :sweat_drops:
-:sweat_drops: